 With Rattan, he showcased the immense appeal of folk music very early in his career.
 In later years as well, he created a number of lively songs with a folk base and flavor that make them easy on the lips as well as ears.
 Even when a song has a classical base, he introduced elements of folk.
 One never knew where the classical ended and the folk began.
 He created two important milestones in Hindi film music – Rattan for folk music and Baiju Bawra for classical music.
 A common feature across most of his lively songs is a fine blend of rhythm and melody.
 The blend of melody and rhythm makes his songs flow in waves with the melody synchronized to go up and down in tandem with the rhythm.
 As a result, dances on the screen fit perfectly to the tune and are graceful, smooth and easy flowing like the tune they are based on.

-This post is devoted to the multitude of lively songs that he composed through the 1940s, 50s and 60s.
-I have deliberately emphasized the word lively.
+This post is devoted to lively songs from Naushad that he composed through the 1940s, 50s and 60s.
+I have deliberately emphasized the word “lively”.
 By lively, I do not mean only songs that celebrate joy or abandon.
 I mean songs that have a (relatively) lively and attractive pace when compared to slow, brooding songs.
-Some of his lively songs may actually be sad situations.
+Some of the lively songs from Naushad may actually be sad situations.
 But the songs may be lively with a relatively fast tempo or with lyrics, expressions or situations that appear cheerful!.
 For example, Afsana likh rahi hoon (Dard) is actually a sad situation but the song canters along at an attractive pace, much like any other joyful song.

-Enjoy 25 of these lively songs on the player below.
+If you are in the USA or Canada, you can also enjoy some of these songs on the player below.
 You can skip a few songs, if required.
 On repeated plays, the player automatically shuffles songs.
 Click on the play arrow below and enjoy!

 A perfectionist to the core, Naushad used percussion instruments beautifully.
 Notice the lovely rhythm of tabla and dholak that blends beautifully into the melody in Umango ko sakhi (Amar).
 And whenever I hear Dukh bhare din beete re bhaiyya (Mother India), I cannot stop admiring the beautiful roll of folk drums that elevates this lovely composition to an outstanding one.